 Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

-In certain populations, hypophosphataemia is extremely common.
-In alcoholics it may be seen in up to 50%.
-In patients with paracetamol overdose it is a good prognostic markers that signifies hepatic recovery.
+In certain populations, hypophosphataemia is common such as those who are malnourished or suffering from refeeding syndrome.
+In alcoholics, it may be seen in up to 50%.
+In patients with paracetamol overdose, it is a good prognostic marker that signifies hepatic recovery.

 The human body contains approximately 1000 g of phosphate of which 80-90% is found in bone.